 Choose a business name

-First and foremost, make sure it's professional and inoffensive.
+Firstly, make sure it's professional and inoffensive.
 Legally, your business name mustn't contain any sensitive words, and if you're a sole trader or partnership, you mustn't include limited company-related words such as 'Ltd'.

-If you're a limited company, you must check that your proposed name is unique and available via Companies House by using their free WebCheck service.
+If you're a limited company, you must check that your proposed name is unique and available via Companies House by using their free service.
 Here, you'll be able to see if anyone else has your company name.

 If you're a sole trader, then you must do some research online and via phone directories to make sure your trading name is as unique as possible.